Scurvy is better known as severe vitamin C deficiency.

 Vitamin C is naturally found in many fruits and vegetables.
 It’s also often added to juices, cereals, and snack foods.
 If you suspect you have a mild case of scurvy, eating at least five servings of fruits and vegetables daily is the easiest way to treat the condition.

-For severe, chronic, cases of scurvy, a doctor may recommend high-doses of oral vitamin C supplements for several weeks to months.
 There’s no consensus on a specific therapeutic dose for severe scurvy.
 For these cases, a doctor may recommend high doses of oral vitamin C supplements for several weeks or longer.

 Daily recommended vitamin C